-Electronic Signatures and Digital Transaction Management, however, are disruptive technologies in the true sense of the term in that they are displacing existing, paper processes.
+The DocuSign Agreement Cloud, however, provides disruptive technologies in the true sense of the term in that they are displacing existing, paper processes.
 Disruption, though, is just another word for change, and change needs to be managed.

 Human nature tends to resist change.
 Individuals don't really want to modify their behaviour unless there is a very good reason to do so.